qinchao0525/MiniFTP/README.md

 `make`<br>
 `sudo ./miniftpd`<br>

-Then  you can connect this server by FTP int Linux.
+Then  you can connect this server by FTP in Linux.